App development is going in exciting new directions for 2017.

 Also look for the fashion and textile industries to start exploring new ways of incorporating wearable technology.
 In other words, it won’t always be about smartwatches and Google Glass.

 Mobile app development is maturing as more businesses see the benefits of both consumer and enterprise apps.
 Some are even exploring possibilities for IoT apps and apps for wearables, though those are still somewhat novel.
 Glance is a leading UK developer of native apps for both consumer applications and enterprise uses.
 We start with each client’s vision and keep that as our focus from concept till after roll-out, because we understand that your app is about you and not us.
-If you’d like to learn more about the many exciting ways Glance is helping businesses with mobile app development, please send us an enquiry.
+If you’d like to learn more about the many exciting ways Glance is helping businesses with mobile app development, Talk To Us today.
 We’ll be in touch quickly to answer your questions and talk about where you want mobile app development to take your company.